joeltimothyoh/Copy-Files/README.md

 ```

 ## Security
-Unverified scripts are restricted from being run by default.
+Unverified scripts are restricted from running on Windows by default.
 To run Copy-Files, you will need to allow the execution of unverified scripts.
 To do so, open PowerShell as an *Administrator*.
-Then simply run the command:
+Then run the command:

 ```
 Set-ExecutionPolicy Unrestricted -Force